Emidio/zabbix_template_solaredge_modbus/README.md

 pip3 install solaredge_modbus

+You need to copy the two scripts in your externalscripts zabbix folder, adjust path in solaredge_mbus.sh.

 Import Zabbix template.
 Create a new host (doesn't matter interface, I set SNMP), assign the template, set the correct macros: